Sesar-Lab-Teaching/Cloud-Computing-Technologies/docker-swarm/README.md

 If you are using Vagrant, you just need to copy them in the same folder where the `Vagrantfile` is placed; that folder is mounted on the `/vagrant` folder in the guest machine.
 With Play with Docker, you may need to copy them using `sftp` for example (or just copy & paste the content file by file).

+The `docker-compose.yml` file contains the necessary instructions to provision the containers (including the replicas).
+A docker compose file for `docker stack` usually includes a further command: the `deploy`.
+It accepts a map with the configurations for the replica, deployment mode, restart policy, etc.

 Since you cannot create on-the-fly images in the Docker-compose file (so the web application image must be available on a Docker registry), we need to create a local Docker registry in the manager node and push the image to it:

 ```